stpf99/Hackintosh-qiyida-x99-h5/README.md

 //?
-1st try only Fastboot eneabled
+1st try only Fastboot enabled

                                                                   and if installer is not started then try also: